alexandru-dinu/adt.py/README.md

 # adt.py

-An attempt to simplify ADT definition in Python.
+Exercises of defining ADTs in Python.